Jun 06, 2017

 Collaboration in Action: Building Resilience in White Swan

-Author: Kirstin Taggart, Washington Resource Conservation and Development Council, with assistance from Gary Peters, Yakama Nation Fire Management and Andy Babcock, Yakima County Fire District 5
+Authors: Kirstin Taggart, Washington Resource Conservation and Development Council, with assistance from Gary Peters, Yakama Nation Fire Management and Andy Babcock, Yakima County Fire District 5

 “White Swan is a small community on the Yakama Nation in south central Washington State.
 It is considered a major population center on the Yakama reservation and is categorized as being high fire risk.
 The immediate landscape is a mix between rangeland and agriculture, with forested creek channels.
 Geographically, White Swan is located in the middle of a creek bed, posing unique fire protection challenges.
 When thinking of high fire risk, it’s not your traditional rugged landscape.